All About Circuits Forum

 There are many ways to generate PWM signals, and they have many uses, such as controlling motor speeds or Class D audio amps.
 LEDs are only one example of how PWM can be used.

 This particular circuit, with minor modification, could be used for a Class D audio amp as well as modulate an LED brightness.
 It has the added ability to adjust the PWM frequency independently of the PWM percentage, which can be very useful.
-The LM339 comparator shown absolutely requires a pull up resistor as shown with R7, usually a 10KΩ resistor.
-Since the max current from a LM339 is 16ma, I've added a transistor driver to reduce its load, and R7 can be tweaked for maximum LED brightness.
+The LM393 dual comparator and the LM339 quad comparator absolutely require a pull up resistor as shown with R7, usually a 10KΩ resistor.
+Unused comparators need grounded as shown to prevent unwanted oscillations and current surges.
+It does not matter if the ouput is grounded or not, but grounding it can make for a simpler printed circuit board design.
+Since the max current from both chips is 16ma, I've added a transistor driver to reduce its load, and R8 can be tweaked for maximum LED brightness.

 Chapter 6: Low Power Applications